AntonioDiaz/cloud_developer/README.md

 * `SignedURLs` allow clients to send and receive data by directly communicating with the file store.
 This saves the server from using its bandwidth to serve as the intermediary that transmits data to and from the client.
 This is faster for clients as well.
-* Buckets: a simple directory-like system in which to store data.
+* `Buckets`: a simple directory-like system in which to store data.

 * `Signed URL pattern`
 <img src="docs/02_full_stack_aws/signed_url_pattern_01.png" width="500">